 Segmentation

 Segmentation means labeling each pixel to define object boundaries and backgrounds more precisely.
-It’s also often called pixel-perfect labeling because it offers far greater detail than basic bounding boxes.
+It’s also often called pixel-perfect labeling because it offers far greater detail than basic object detection.

 OCR

 OCR (Optical Character Recognition) converts images of text into machine-readable text.
-This task involves identifying and labeling text within images, a process often supported by AI-powered solution.
+This task involves identifying and labeling text within images, a process done by any software that can parse images.

 Text Annotation

-Text annotation concerns labeling or tagging written content—sentences, paragraphs, or entire documents—to train NLP (Natural Language Processing) models.
-NLP powers chatbots like ChatGPT, along with translation tools and voice assistants.
+Text labeling concerns labeling or tagging written content—sentences, paragraphs, or entire documents—to train NLP (Natural Language Processing) models.
+Text annotation is applied to textual data for various NLP applications.
+It powers chatbots like ChatGPT, along with translation tools and voice assistants.

 Text Classification

 Text classification (also known as categorization) involves sorting text into specified groups.
 For instance, you might label an email as spam or a legitimate promotional message.
-This type of text annotation concerns with classifying the text into neat categories.
 It can be a simple yes/no answer as well.

 Named Entity Recognition

 This process involves identifying and labeling entities, such as people, places, dates, or organizations.
-It’s sometimes called semantic annotation.
+It’s also called text entity detection.
+Entity annotation is a method used here to identify and categorize named entities within unstructured data.

 Sentiment Analysis

-Here, you analyze the text’s emotional tone—whether it’s positive, negative, or neutral.
+Here, you analyze the emotional tone of the text—whether it’s positive, negative, or neutral.
 It’s widely used in social media monitoring, brand management, and content moderation.
-This type of text annotation is considered the most difficult, and ML models heavily rely on human-labeled datasets and human assistance
+This mode is considered the most difficult, and ML models heavily rely on human-labeled datasets and human assistance.

 Human-annotated data is especially important for capturing nuances like sarcasm or humor.
 In the realm as complex and nuanced as human emotions, machines have a hard time differentiating emotions and intent: is the text a sarcasm, joke, or genuine expression?